Gi60s/openapi-enforcer-middleware/website/content/2.x/api.md

 `mock ()`

-This function enabled fallback (automatic) mocking.
+This function enables fallback (automatic) mocking.
 This is useful if your API is in development and you've written your OpenAPI spec but have yet to write all of the code to implement the endpoints.
 Fallback mocking will pick up any requests for endpoints that have not yet been implemented and will automatically generate responses to send back.

 **Parameters**